AAcharki2311/Splitty/README.md

 # OOPP Template Project

-**Run the Project**
+## **Run the Project**

-Navigate to the project and open your terminal.
+1) Navigate to the project and open your terminal.
 Your terminal should look something like this: C:\...\oopp-team-23> Now type the following comments:
-./gradlew build, ./gradlew bootRun.
+`./gradlew build`, `./gradlew bootRun`.
 This will build the project and start a server.
 In the server output the password for the admin pages will be shown.
-With ./gradlew run the client application can be started.
+With `./gradlew run` the client application can be started.
 By inputting this multiple times multiple client instances can be opened to test the websocket and long polling.
+2) Clone the GitLab Repository using the terminal `(git clone URL)`.
+Launch IntelliJ IDEA on your computer.
+Click `Open` to load the project into IntelliJ IDEA.
+Once the project is loaded, open Gradle in the sidebar.
+Now you can run the server with `bootRun` and the client with `run`.

-**Implemented Features**
+## **Implemented Features**

 - Live Language Switch:
   - This feature has been fully implemented.